hasnat/redux-modules/docs/basics/the-transformation-object.md

-# The Transformation Object
+# The Transformations Array

-The `transformation` object serves as the definition of a state transformation.
-The object contains `action`, `middleware`, `payloadTypes`, and `reducer` keys.
+The `transformations` array contains objects which define different state transformations.
+These objects contain `action`, `middleware`, `payloadTypes`, and `reducer` keys.

 ```js
 {